ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Relative Abundance Today

 Today this species is probably less rare in Massachusetts than in Scudder’s time.
 The MAS Atlas found Bronze Copper in only 10 of the 723 blocks searched, making it “Rare.”
 By contrast MBC record totals from the 2000s yield a ranking of Uncommon rather than Rare (Table 5).
 MBC numbers reflect sustained search efforts and the discovery and informal monitoring of some previously unknown occurrences, for example at Wayland Community Gardens and Wayland Sedge Meadow Conservation Area.
+Still, there may have been some actual increase in numbers of this species over this time period; list-length analysis of MBC data 1992-2010 indicates an approximately 400% increase in this species' detectibility in these years (Breed et al. 2012).

 Chart 15: MBC Sightings per Total Trip Reports 1992-2009